 Predicting the population consequences of disturbance for long-lived animals is further complicated by the large time-scale differences between the relevant processes.
-Exposure to the disturbance source can last only several hours, while the effects on vital rates may only become evident on a time scale of years (reproduction and offspring survival) or decades (adult survival).
+Events involving exposure to the disturbance source can last a few hours, while the effects on vital rates may only become evident on a time scale of years (reproduction and offspring survival) or decades (adult survival).
 During this time, effects on health may be compensated or aggravated by other events.
 Although limited by small sample size, Joyce et al. (2019) observed an increase in the proportion of time at depths consistent with foraging during the five days after Md at AUTEC were exposed to sonar.
 Indications of compensation were also found for Zc at SCORE (Falcone et al., 2017).
 Although whales might compensate lost foraging by increasing foraging effort post-exposure, the initial reduction in intake might still lead to a delayed initiation of reproduction or reduced survival probabilities of dependent calves.

-Here, we combine data from a variety of different sources to investigate how short-term, repeated, behavioral disturbances from MFAS at the AUTEC and SCORE navy training ranges may affect beaked whale population dynamics.
+Here, we combine data from a variety of different sources to investigate how short-term, repeated behavioral disturbances from MFAS at the AUTEC and SCORE navy training ranges may affect beaked whale population dynamics.
 We use an individual-based population model in which individuals’ life histories are determined by their energy budgets.
 Movement patterns of simulated whales around navy training ranges and exposure to MFAS were modelled using telemetry data derived from satellite-tagged beaked whales.
 Passive-acoustic monitoring data from range hydrophones were used to quantify the impact of MFAS on beaked whale foraging, and to create realistic time series of MFAS that were used as disturbance source in the population model.
 Lastly, we exploited recent insights into the distribution and abundance of beaked whale prey around navy training ranges to represent spatial variation in habitat quality.

 Model